Brian F. Cooper

 brianfrankcooper at gmail com (personal)

-- I was a key technical architect for PNUTS/Sherpa, Yahoo's record-oriented cloud database.
+I was a key technical architect for PNUTS/Sherpa, Yahoo's record-oriented cloud database.
 The system is in production serving a variety of user-facing and back-end applications.
 Information about PNUTS: VLDB paper, Powerpoint overview.
+Our VLDB paper won the "2019 VLDB Test of Time Award" and we wrote a retrospective on the project.

 For more work that I have done, take a look at my Publications.